JosephLai241/URS/README.md

  - Top
  - Rising
  - Search - Users also have the option to search each subreddit for keywords; however, all search results are returned and the number of results the user specifically wants is disregarded.

+Once you configure the settings for the scrape, the program will write a .csv file to the same directory in which this scraper program is saved on your computer.
+The .csv file will include the Title, Score, ID, URL, Comment Count, Date Created, and the Text body of each post.

+The file names are formatted as such: "SUBREDDIT-POST_CATEGORY DATE.csv".
+If you have searched for a specific keyword in a subreddit, file names are formatted like so: "SUBREDDIT-Search-'KEYWORD' DATE.csv".

 # How to get Reddit API Credentials